larrytheliquid/generic-reuse/ArtifactOverview.md

 Forgetful Program & Proof Reuse Combinators
 -------------------------------------------

 File `code/GenericReuse/FogFun.ced` contains the forgetful program (non-dependent function) reuse combinator `allArr2arr` (Section 4.2.1) and the forgetful proof (dependent function) reuse combinator `allPi2pi` (Section 4.2.3).
-Note that these are defined in terms of more general "prime" versions of the  combinators: `allArr2arr'` and `allPi2pi'`.
+Note that these are defined in terms of more general versions of the combinators, whose names are suffixed by the prime symbol: `allArr2arr'` and `allPi2pi'`.
 However, inlining the prime definitions results in the definitions of the paper.

 Enriching Program & Proof Reuse Combinators
 -------------------------------------------